online-go/online-go.com/CONTRIBUTING.md

 3. Download and run `nvm-setup.exe` from https://github.com/coreybutler/nvm-windows/releases
 4. In a command window, run

-nvm install lts
+`nvm install lts`
-npm install -g yarn
+`npm install -g yarn`
-npm install -g husky
+`npm install -g husky`

 5. Open VSCode
  - Choose "clone git repository"
  - Chose "clone from github"
  - Allow it to log you into gitbhub
  - Choose *your fork* of online-go.com to clone
-    -- ** make sure it's your one - VSCode may offer the official repo at the top of the list, dont chose that one
+    - ** make sure it's your fork - VSCode may offer the official repo at the top of the list, don't chose that one
  - Chose a local folder somewhere sensible to clone it into (definitely distinct from anything left over from before!)
  - Agree to install the recommended extensions
      (you definitely need these for OGS, they setup the editor for coding standards that are enforced, and provide linting while editing)